t2age/wl-p2p-twinfolder/doc/README.md

 [DOWNLOADS]
 1.0.
 Download the Syncthing Binary Package from Syncthing website, for the platform that you are going to use to build (x86, ARM, etc...).
-Then, extracti it...
+Then, extract it...
 Example: if using a PC x86 to run the twinfolder, then download the Syncthing for PC x86, and so on...
 URLS:
 https://github.com/syncthing/syncthing/releases/tag/v1.3.4